When the Who Returned With Another Concept Album, ‘Quadrophenia’

 Jimmy's personalities, as laid out in the liner notes, are brought to life by the members of the Who: Roger Daltrey ("a tough guy, a helpless dancer"), John Entwistle ("a romantic"), Keith Moon ("a bloody lunatic") and Townshend ("a beggar, a hypocrite").
-It's kind of a complicated approach to telling a story, but it opened Townshend's palette wide enough for Quadrophenia to incorporate 17 wide-ranging tracks, including some of the band's most cherished classics.
+It's kind of a complicated approach to telling a story, but it opened Townshend's palette wide enough for Quadrophenia to incorporate 17 wide-ranging tracks, including some of the band's cherished classics.

 At the time, however, it was just the latest salvo in the ongoing maelstrom of creative activity within the band – and its heavily layered production meant that they had to rely on a tricky system of taped backing tracks on the subsequent tour, leading to a number of onstage headaches.

-"In 1972 I was 28, writing about London and Brighton in 1963 and 1964 when the band was just starting," he told the Irish Times during the summer of 2013.
+"In 1972 I was 28, writing about London and Brighton in 1963 and 1964 when the band was just starting," he told the Irish Times in 2013.
 "I was still young enough to remember how it felt to be 16 or 17, and at war with my parents, bosses and authority.
 I could still remember that feeling of struggling to fit in, something that happened to me when I was even younger, around 14, and everyone around me seemed to have got their lives on track.
 This is such a universal experience for young people that it has echoed."